Achievable logoAchievable logo

 Fact 1: There can never be two correct answers to an ACT question.

-Fact 2: The period and semicolon do the same thing; so, if you come across a question where two answers have the exact same wording, but one answer has a period and the other answer has a semicolon, they’re both wrong… EVERY SINGLE TIME.
+Fact 2: The period and semicolon do the same job.
+So if two answer choices are identical except that one uses a period and the other uses a semicolon, both choices must be wrong.

 A semicolon is functionally equivalent to a period